Averages for Ayia Napa in September

 Ayia Napa Festival

-The 31st Ayia Napa Festival is usually organized in the same period of the World Tourism Day in September.
+The first festival took place in September 1985 and has since been established as an annual event.
+It is usually organized in the same period of the World Tourism Day therefore always during the last week of September.
 This festival reflects on historical, cultural and agricultural traditions of Ayia Napa.